 Providing viewers across the GTA much needed clarity for nearly two decades, she was on the ground reporting during major events such as the Toronto van attack, the G20 Summit in 2010 and the “Toronto 18” terror trials.

 Nasser has been praised for furthering public discourse with her thought-provoking reporting.
 She created notable buzz on social media as the force behind #FirstTimeIWasCalled and #LivingInColour, two digital series’ exploring the experiences of marginalized peoples.

-She was also the recipient of the RTNDA Sam Ross award for her viral commentary “What if the fighting in Aleppo was happening in Toronto?” in 2017.
-The video was viewed 3.5 million times and used as a teaching aid in schools to explain the Syrian conflict.
+She is also a back-to-back winner of the RTNDA Sam Ross Award for her viral commentaries 93 Killed a Day at the Barrel of a Gun (2018) and What if the fighting in Aleppo was happening in Toronto?
+(2017); the latter story was viewed 3.5 million times and used as a teaching aid in schools to explain the Syrian conflict.

 Nasser began her career with Rogers TV before accepting a position with Newstalk 1010, where she worked her way up to a reporting role.
 After landing this first major reporting gig, Nasser went on to hold various roles with Toronto 1, A-Channel News, Citytv, and CP24 before joining Global News.